sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 intended recipient.
 This can be accomplished by either encrypting entire response messages and tokens or by utilizing aggregated or distributed claims.
-Applying end-to-end encryption is strongly RECOMMENDED for both the BSN (_Burger Service Number_, the Dutch citizen ID) and sensitive attributes.
+Applying end-to-end encryption is strongly RECOMMENDED for both the BSN (_Burgerservicenummer_, the Dutch citizen ID) and sensitive attributes.

 ** TODO: check consistency wrt aggregated/distributed claims